 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.
 When the Archbishop of Manila sent a truckload of medical supplies to the camp, Tsuneyoshi refused to allow the truck into the camp.
 The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

 After the war, the U.S. Remains Recovery Team positively identified the remains of Pvt.
 LaVern A. Weir.
-At the request of his wife, the remains were returned to Ohio on the U.S.A.T.
+He was posthumously promoted to Technician Fifth Grade and at the request of his wife, the remains were returned to Ohio on the U.S.A.T.
 Sgt.
 Morris E. Crain on September 28, 1948.
 In October 1948, he was reburied at Hillside Cemetery in Cortland, Ohio.

 In 1992, Gladys Weir passed away and was buried next to her husband at the cemetery.
-Gladys never remarried after LaVern’s death.
+She never remarried.